 A downloadable resource that reviews the most common food allergens, how these are listed on food labels, symptoms of food allergies, anaphylaxis (severe reaction), and what to do if symptoms occur.
 Also provides contact information for reporting adverse effects and labeling concerns.

 Have Food Allergies?
 Read the Label Source: U.S. Department of Health and Human Services, FDA

 This page (also available in Spanish) reviews the most common food allergens and the different meanings of "contains" and "may contain."

 Build a Healthy Eating Routine for Your Baby (Birth to Age 2) Source: DietaryGuidelines.gov

-Fact sheet with providing information about foods that cause allergies, and how to tell when baby is ready for solids.
+Fact sheet (also available in Spanish) with providing information about foods that cause allergies, and how to tell when baby is ready for solids.